GJNilsen/YPDrawSignatureView/README.md

 ![ScreenShot](ibss.png?raw=true "Interface Builder Attributes Inspector panel")

-With the view selected, choose the IB Attributes Inspector panel to set custom values, or set them in code where you initialize the signature view.
+With the view selected, choose the IB Attributes Inspector panel to set custom values, or set them in code where you initialise the signature view.

 #### Methods